robertvi/cell_mesh_2/docs/notes.md

 therefore organelles still contain some energy which can be released by breaking it down but always less active monomer is released than was put in to build it

+#organelle mass O, surface area SA
+dO/dt = (growth_effort - spontaneous_decay_rate) * SA
+SA = O^(2/3) #since O = r^3 and SA = r^2 ?????

+#effect on mass of active monomer A and base monomer B
+dA/dt += -dO/dt * p        } or p' ( < p ) if dO/dt is negative
+dB/dt += -dO/dt * (1 - p)  }
+if A or B run out we can simply kill the cell

+it seems that the maintenance cost can be implemented by simply having a spontaneous decay rate which forces the cell to continuously grow the organelle to compensate

+the maximum growth rate should presumably be scaled by cell mass, or by cell mass minus existing organelles or by the existing organelle size, or by organelle surface area since larger cells should be able to the organelles quicker?

+if we use the organelle surface area approach: where it makes sense to allow multiple of the same type many small should grow faster than one large decay could also be limited to the organelle surface

+growth effort can be negative in order to actively release the stored monomers

+#spontaneous decay of active to base monomer
+dA/dt -= spontaneous_decay_rate * A
+dB/dt += spontaneous_decay_rate * A

+#photosynthesis, with organelle of surface area SA
+dA/dt += photon_rate * SA
+dB/dt -= photon_rate * SA